Code-Institute-Submissions/Frankie141-Rock-paper-Scissors_AprResub/README.md

 * The Game Results

-    * When the user selects their choice the score field will show next to the "You" option.
+    * When the user selects their choice the option picked will appear next to the "You" field.
-    * JavaScript will pick a random choice for the Computer and display this choicen the "Computer" choice.
+    * JavaScript will pick a random choice for the computer and display this choice next to the "Computer" field.
-    * the Results box below these will show the messages "You lose, better luck next time!" or "You are the winner!".
+    * The Results field below will show the messages "You lose, better luck next time!" or "You are the winner!".

+* Features Left to Implement

+    * I would like to implement the lizard, spock options at a later stage.
+    * I would like to make improvements to the styling of this game at a later stage.
+    * I would like to implement some more complex JavaScript at a later stage.

 * Testing